interuss/dss/monitoring/rid_qualifier/README.md

 - Execute the script with kml file path as an argument to the script.
   `python monitoring/rid_qualifier/create_flight_record_from_kml.py -f <path_to_kml_file>`
 - `python monitoring/rid_qualifier/create_flight_record_from_kml.py --help` for more details.
 - A flight path "coordinates" per sample rate can be generated when script is run with debug flag set to true, i.e. `-d true`.
 To verify the output these coordiates can be added to a KML folder as a new flight path.
+- pytest can be run locally or via Docker using:
+`pytest monitoring/rid_qualifier/test_create_flight_record_from_kml.py`

 ## Running locally